txyon/MoNE_Portfolio/README.md

   <figcaption align="center">Figure 1: Left: Underside of plywood, strand distribution.
 Right: Final "Star" result.</figcaption>
 </figure>

 In order to test the accuracy of the replication compared to the ground truth, both images were run through astrometry.net (https://nova.astrometry.net/).
 This website takes an uploaded image and locates its origin in the sky.
-As expected, the ground truth image was positioned in the origin location in the sky.
-The replication search time was longer when processing, but it was located and copied to the original location.
-Side by side, these images can be told apart from the replication, which lacks the environmental noise that the original has.
-The following three images show the origin with the authentic and fake overlays and one of the origins by itself.
+As expected, the ground truth image was positioned in its origin location.
+The replication search time was longer when processing, but it was located and copied to the correct location.
+Side by side, these images can be told apart, the "fake" lacks the environmental noise and some of the duller stars that the original has.
+The following three images show the origin with the authentic (top left) and fake (top right) overlays and one of the origin (bottom).

 <p align="center">
   <img src="ImagePlots/realorigin.JPG" alt="Image 1" style="height: 275px;">